By Tami Weiser

 “Forager Project is one of my all-time favorites,” Smith says.
-She loves the texture, and notes that it’s organic, contains just a few ingredients, and provides six probiotic strains.
-Plus, the unsweetened plain variety has only 1 gram of sugar per serving (a cup of plain dairy yogurt has 11 grams).
-Since it’s relatively light on protein with only 4 grams per serving, Smith recommends adding a handful of seeds or a few nuts.
-Also available in wild blueberry, strawberry, cherry, lemon, vanilla bean and coconut.
+She loves the ultra-creamy texture, and also notes that it’s organic, contains just a few ingredients, and provides six probiotic strains.
+The unsweetened version doesn’t have any added sugars, but it’s also relatively low in protein, with just 3 grams per serving.
+Smith recommends adding a handful of seeds or a few nuts.